Sidney Bechet: Autobiography and death

 Shortly before his death, Bechet dictated his autobiography, Treat It Gentle, to Al Rose, a record producer and radio host.
 He had worked with Rose several times in concert promotions and had a fractious relationship with him.
-Bechet's view of himself in his autobiography was starkly different from the one Rose knew.
+In his autobiography, Bechet's view of himself was starkly different from the one Rose knew.

 "The kindly old gentleman in his book was filled with charity and compassion.
 The one I knew was self-centered, cold, and capable of the most atrocious cruelty, especially toward women."

+Though other internet sources have picked up the claim that Bechet dictated his autobiography to Al Rose, the autobiography itself—Treat It Gentle (Twayne, 1960)—notes that "Among those who helped record and edit the tapes on which this book is based are Joan Reid, Desmond Flower, and John Ciardi."
+The "Foreword" to the book by Desmond Flower explains in detail how the material from the various interviews was put together into book form, and there is no mention of any involvement by Al Rose in the interviewing or editing process.

 Although embellished and frequently inaccurate, Treat It Gentle remains a staple account for the "insider's view of the New Orleans tradition."

-Bechet died in Garches, near Paris, of lung cancer on May 14, 1959 on his 62nd birthday.
+Bechet died in Garches, near Paris, of lung cancer on May 14, 1959, on his 62nd birthday.
 He is buried in a local cemetery.
-Several other major jazz musicians died this year as well: Billie Holiday and Lester Young.
+Two other major jazz musicians died that year: Billie Holiday and Lester Young.

 Legacy

 In 2013, a crater on Mercury was named after Bechet.

-In the novel Steppenwolf by Hermann Hesse, Bechet was inspiration for the character "Pablo."
+In the novel Steppenwolf by Hermann Hesse, Bechet was the inspiration for the character "Pablo."

-Bechet's music has been included in the soundtracks of about 60 films, including the following: JFK (1991), Chocolat (2000), The Quiet American (2002), and Midnight in Paris (2011).
+Bechet's music has been included in the soundtracks of about 60 films, including the following: Flirting (1991), JFK (1991), Chocolat (2000), The Quiet American (2002), and Midnight in Paris (2011).

-Philip Larkin wrote a poem called "For Sidney Bechet".
-It can be found in "The Complete Poems".
+Philip Larkin wrote a poem called "For Sidney Bechet."
+It can be found in The Complete Poems.
 It is written about on the Philip Larkin Society website.

 Van Morrison mentions Sidney Bechet in the song "See Me Through Part II (Just A Closer Walk With Thee)" from the 1990 album Hymns to the Silence: "...Sidney Bechet on Sunday afternoons in winter/Sidney Bechet, Sunday afternoons in winter..."

 In Antibes, France, a small one-block park is named Sidney Bechet Square in his honor.
 The park contains a monument with a bust of Bechet and a plaque that reads, "To Sidney BECHET, one of the world's greatest jazz musicians, so honored by his new home. - Sidney J. BARTHELEMY, Mayor of New Orleans, April 16, 1994."

 A fictionalized Sidney Bechet appears in two episodes of George Lucas's The Young Indiana Jones Chronicles portrayed by Jeffrey Wright.

+Additionally, in an interview with Woody Allen, when asked what "dead person he would like to have dinner with," he responded, " ...
+I guess maybe Sidney Bechet."
+Bechet continues to live on in the movies of Allen.